aautar/graphpaper/README.md

 ```

  The object (`obj1`) will be added to the canvas and can now be translated by dragging the translation handle (`#translateHandle1`) or resized with the resize handle (`#resizeHandle1`).
 GraphPaper will take care of both mouse and touch interactions on the handle elements.

+## Canvas Dimensions

+The dimensions of a Canvas can be queried via the 'Canvas.getWidth()' and 'Canvas.getHeight()' methods.

 ## Events